 The prefix and suffix combination must be unique in each collection.

 Review all Auto-Add wizard settings, then click Finish.
 Auto-Add is now configured.

 Disabling a target device

-The Disable Target Device feature prevents a new target devices from booting.
-When enabled, each time a new target device boots, if the Auto-add option is enabled, a new record is automatically created in the database and the following message appears on the target device:
+The Disable Target Device feature prevents a new target device from booting.
+Each time a new target device boots with the auto-add option enabled, a new record is automatically created in the database.
+The following message appears on the target device:

 This target device has been disabled.
 Please Contact your system administrator.